dylanhhu/cmsc14200-checkers/README.md

   - Using the right dropdown box, select the destination position you wish to move the selected piece to
 - While a bot is making their move, the other player must wait

+#### Implemented since Milestone 2:
+- [x] Game menu window (to start new game)
+- [x] Click to select a piece and its destination square
+- [x] Display king pieces differently from regular pieces
+- [x] Check game state (in progress or win)
+- [x] Display captured pieces
+- [x] Maintain previous game setup when start new game

 #### Performance optimization:
-> By design, the GUI displays each bot move with a visual delay.
+By design, the GUI displays each bot move with a visual delay.
 This delay occurs on a thread separate from the main thread, so that the window does not become unresponsive while the bot is 'selecting and making' their move.

 ## Testing the bot
 - To test the Bot without using GUI or TUI, run the following code in Ipython